nginx/agent/README.md

 The mock control plane can use either gRPC or REST protocols to communicate with NGINX Agent.

 ### Launching Swagger UI
-To use the Swagger UI, goswagger needs to be installed first.
-Instructions on how to install goswagger can be found here https://goswagger.io/install.html.
+Swagger UI requires goswagger be installed.
+See [instructions for installing goswagger](https://goswagger.io/install.html) for additional help.

 To launch the Swagger UI for the REST interface run the following command